 As brands, e-commerce companies must embrace not just the sole nature of running an online shop.
-They also need to adapt the new changes and follow the trends the industry dictates.
-That may be search engine optimization, brand building via social media, link building, content marketing, lead generation and last but not least, web design.
+They also need to adopt the new changes and follow the trends the industry dictates.
+That may be search engine optimization, brand building via social media, link building, content marketing, lead generation, and last but not least, web design.

 While the products you sell are the bread and butter of your business, your website is the digital equivalent of your shop.
 As such, you want your shop to be easily accessible and easy to navigate for everyone who’s interested in making a purchase.

-You remember walking into a store just because it looked awesome from the outside and the shop window had some pretty cool stuff?
-Well, same thing applies here too.
+Do you remember walking into a store just because it looked awesome from the outside and the shop window had some pretty cool stuff?
+Well, the same thing applies here too.

 10 DESIGN TRENDS TO BOOST SALES